-- 1. Online Payment Payments can be made at online via credit card at myprocare.com. - 2.
-Payment by Check Due the tenth day of the month.
-Returned checks will incur a \$25 penalty. - Tuition payment is made payable to: Footsteps Child Care, Inc. - Your child's first and last name and site must appear on the check/money order. - For banking bill pay systems, use your child's last name and site as the account number Example: Foletta - Nesbit - Payments can be given to the Site Director or mailed directly to: - Footsteps Child Care, Inc. 374 El Camino Real, Belmont, CA 94002

-• Do Not Mail Checks To Program Site/School Addresses

-Cash Payment - We discourage cash payments.
+- 1. Online Payment Payments can be made using the Procare app - 2.
+Payment by Check Due on the tenth day of the month.
+Returned checks will incur a \$25 penalty. - o Tuition payment is made payable to: Footsteps Child Care, Inc. - o Your child's first and last name and site must appear on the check/money order. - For banking bill pay systems, use your child's last name and site as the account number Example: Foletta - Nesbit - Payments can be given to the Site Director or mailed directly to: Footsteps Child Care, Inc. 374 El Camino Real, Belmont, CA 94002 - Do Not Mail Checks to Program Site/School Addresses - 3.
+Cash Payment We discourage cash payments.
 Payment must be given directly to the Site Director or Administrative Office.
-Large payments over \$500 must be turned in directly to the Admin Office.
+Large cash payments over \$500 must be turned in directly to the Admin Office.
 A receipt will be immediately issued.
 A family paying by cash assumes responsibility to make sure payment is received and credited to the account.